California Disturbing the Peace Law

 Misdemeanors are punishable by no more than one year in the county jail.
 In practice, you would not see a sentence anywhere near that severe for merely being intoxicated in public.

-This crime is more likely to have a few days jail and a fine than a lengthy jail stay.
+This crime is more likely to have a few days in jail and a fine than a lengthy jail stay.
 Of course, every case is unique, and penalties vary greatly depending on your situation.

 What Should I Do if I Am Accused of Disturbing the Peace?